deohs/coders/demos/data_import/noaa_smoke/get_noaa_smoke.md

 _Credit: We thank Annie Doubleday for presenting us with this challenge._

+Our task:

+__Get all "hms_smoke" files ending in .dbf, .shp, and .shx from May-September for the years 2008-2017.__

 ## Web Scraping with `rvest`

 We will use web scraping techniques to get a list of links for each year and